FlareSolverr/FlareSolverr/README.md

 ## Captcha Solvers

+> **Warning**
-:warning: At this time none of the captcha solvers work.
+> At this time none of the captcha solvers work.
 You can check the status in the open issues.
 Any help is welcome.

 Sometimes CloudFlare not only gives mathematical computations and browser tests, sometimes they also require the user to solve a captcha.
 If this is the case, FlareSolverr will return the error `Captcha detected but no automatic solver is configured.`

-FlareSolverr can be customized to solve the captchas automatically by setting the environment variable `CAPTCHA_SOLVER` to the file name of one of the adapters inside the [/captcha](src/captcha) directory.
+FlareSolverr can be customized to solve the CAPTCHA automatically by setting the environment variable `CAPTCHA_SOLVER` to the file name of one of the adapters inside the [/captcha](src/captcha) directory.

 ## Related projects